teachfloor/docs/extension-apps/08-realtime.md

 ## What you can build

-- Live cohort presence — *"3 learners are also reviewing this lesson"*.
+- Live cohort presence — *"3 learners are also on this course right now"*.
 - Multiplayer review — flashcards / quizzes / polls with synchronized state.
 - Live admin dashboards — *"new submission received"*, *"X just completed the module"*.
-- Cross-iframe coordination — one app emits, another app reacts.

 ## Channel model